superhero1/ffritz/README.md

 First use
 ---------

-After first installation there is no login password for ssh.
-To assign one:
+After first installation, ssh login needs to be set up:

 - Log in to the box using telnet and the web password within the first 10 minutes after startup.
-- Call "passwd" to change the root password
+- For password authentication, call "passwd" to change the root password
+- For pubkey authentication, put public keys to /.ssh/authorized_keys
 - Call "nvsync" to make the change persistent
-- Consider doing this again using ssh, and change the web gui password afterwards if you are paranoid regarding telnet.

 Firmware 6.8 onwards:
 To be able to log in to the arm core (address 169.254.1.2 from atom) you might